-The independent non-executive Directors have reviewed the Pawnbrokers Structured Agreements and confirmed that: (1) the transactions carried out during the year ended 31 December 2019 have been entered into in accordance with the relevant provisions of the Pawnbrokers Structured Agreements and have been operated so that the total before-tax profit of the Pawnbrokers (after deducting all relevant costs and reasonable expenses in connection with their business operations) have been retained by the Group; (2) no dividends or other distributions have been made by the Pawnbrokers to its registered shareholders which are not otherwise subsequently assigned or transferred to the Group.
-There was no new contract or renewed contract (on the same terms as the existing Pawnbrokers Structured Agreements) entered into during the year ended 31 December 2019.
+The independent non-executive Directors have reviewed the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and confirmed that: (1) the transactions carried out during the year ended 31 December 2020 have been entered into in accordance with the relevant provisions of the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and have been operated so that the total before-tax profit of the Pawnbrokers (after deducting all relevant costs and reasonable expenses in connection with their business operations) and 79% of the total profits after income tax of Beijing Micro-financing have been retained by the Group; (2) no dividends or other distributions have been made by the Pawnbrokers and Beijing Micro-financing to their respective registered shareholders which are not otherwise subsequently assigned or transferred to the Group; and (3) the transactions carried out during the year ended 31 December 2020 are fair and reasonable, are on normal commercial terms and in ordinary and usual course of business of the Group and are in the interests of the Company and the Shareholders as a whole.
+Save for the equity transfer agreements, termination agreements, the New Beijing Micro-financing Structured Agreements and undertaking (as mentioned under the sub-section headed "B New Beijing Micro-financing Structured Agreements" and as disclosed in the announcement of the Company dated 23 October 2020), there was no new contract or renewed contract (on the same terms as the existing Pawnbrokers Structured Agreements) entered into during the year ended 31 December 2020.

-The Company's auditor was engaged to report on the continuing connected transactions entered into by the Group in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other Than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
+The Company's auditor was engaged to report on the continuing connected transactions entered into by the Group in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised) "Assurance Engagements Other than Audits or Reviews of Historical Financial Information" and with reference to Practice Note 740 "Auditor's Letter on Continuing Connected Transactions under the Hong Kong Listing Rules" issued by the Hong Kong Institute of Certified Public Accountants.
 Based on the results of the work performed, the auditor has issued a limited assurance report containing an unqualified conclusions in respect of the continuing connected transactions in accordance with Chapter 20 of the GEM Listing Rules in confirming that:

-- a. nothing has come to their attention that causes them to believe that the continuing connected transactions have not been approved by the Company's board of directors; - b. nothing has come to their attention that causes them to believe that the continuing connected transactions were not, in all material respects, in accordance with the relevant provisions of the Pawnbrokers Structured Agreements and have been operated so that the total before-tax profit of the Pawnbrokers (as defined in the Company's circular dated 30 May 2014) (after deducting all relevant costs and reasonable expenses in connection with their business operations) have been retained by the Group; and - c. nothing has come to their attention that causes them to believe that dividends or other distributions have been made by the Pawnbrokers to its registered shareholders which are not otherwise subsequently assigned or transferred to the Group.
+- a. nothing has come to their attention that causes them to believe that the continuing connected transactions have not been approved by the Company's board of directors; - b. nothing has come to their attention that causes them to believe that the continuing connected transactions were not entered into, in all material respects, in accordance with the relevant provisions of the Pawnbrokers Structured Agreements and the New Beijing Micro-financing Structured Agreements and have been operated so that the total before-tax profit of the Pawnbrokers (as defined in the Company's circular dated 30 May 2014) (after deducting all relevant costs and reasonable expenses in connection with their business operations) and 79% of the total profits after income tax of Beijing Micro-financing (as defined in the Company's announcement dated 23 October 2020), respectively, have been retained by the Group; and - c. nothing has come to their attention that causes them to believe that dividends or other distributions have been made by the Pawnbrokers and Beijing Micro-financing to their respective registered shareholders which are not otherwise subsequently assigned or transferred to the Group.